 EDUCATION and/or EXPERIENCE

-Bachelor’s degree and two to five years related communications, event planning and/or community engagement experience; or equivalent combination of education and experience.
-Prior program/project management experience desired.
-Knowledge of the regional nonprofit arts and cultural sector and existing community initiatives strongly preferred; commitment to enhancing quality of life in central Iowa is critical.
+Bachelor’s degree and two to five years related community engagement experience; or equivalent combination of education and experience in related areas.
+Prior program/project management experience desired; knowledge of regional arts and cultural partners and existing community initiatives strongly preferred.
+Must have a demonstrated commitment to enhancing quality of life in central Iowa.

-Must have demonstrated ability to handle wide-range of tasks and proven track record of managing multiple projects in a fast-paced, professional environment with limited supervision.
+Must have demonstrated ability to handle wide-range of tasks as described and proven track record of managing multiple projects in a fast-paced, professional environment.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to sit or stand, sometimes for prolonged periods.
-The position requires extensive use of hands, fingers and arms in operations requiring constant handling of paper documents, computing and entering data using a keyboard and telephone.
+While performing the duties of this job, the employee is regularly required to sit and talk or hear.
+The employee is frequently required to use hand to finger, handle or feel.
 Specific vision abilities required by this job include close vision.
-The employee must have the ability to hear normal verbal conversation and to speak and read the English language clearly and concisely.
-May occasionally be required to lift and/or move up to 20 pounds.
+The employee is occasionally required to stand and walk.
+The employee must occasionally lift and/or move up to 20 pounds.

 The position will require frequent local travel for meetings and site visits.
 Reliable personal transportation is required.